 - A 1099 employee is an independent contractor who completes specific duties or tasks for organizations on a temporary basis.

 - W-2 employees are directly employed by an organization, while 1099 employees work for themselves and are responsible for their own taxes and expenses.

 - Determining whether someone is a 1099 employee or a W-2 employee involves considering factors such as control over the work, financial aspects, and the type of relationship with the worker.

 A 1099 employee is an independent contractor.
 The name derives from the Internal Revenue Service's (IRS) Form 1099, which contract workers must complete to report their earnings.

 Freelancers, consultants, self-employed workers, and sole proprietors are common types of 1099 employees.
 This includes gig workers, such as Uber or Lyft drivers and Airbnb hosts.

 In most cases, an independent contractor is a temporary worker who organizations pay to complete specific duties or tasks.
 These projects can sometimes be long-term, but the understanding is that the organization will no longer employ the contractor at the end of the project.

-Contractors generally work under a written contract with an organization that outlines what is expected of each party.
+Contractors generally work under a written employment agreement, or contract, with an organization that outlines what is expected of each party.
 While these contracts are sometimes exclusive, many contractors work for multiple clients and projects at a time.